msaroff/bbCodeWebEx/README.md

 Wrote the code used to access the contents of the clipboard, available at https://github.com/NiklasGollenstede/es6lib/, specifically the dom.js file.
 (Released under MIT License)

 #### \[erosman]
 Wrote the code for [internationalization of HTML pages](https://github.com/erosman/HTML-Internationalization).
 He is also a [prolific author of Firefox extensions](https://addons.mozilla.org/en-US/firefox/user/690471/).
-(It's 5 lines of code, without a specific license listed.)
+(It's 5 AMAZING lines of code, without a specific license listed.)

-#### Friso Gouwetor \[Friso NL]
+#### The [SortableJS Library](https://github.com/SortableJS/Sortable) (Released under MIT License)

-Wrote the code for [drag and drop reordering of the custom tags](https://codereview.stackexchange.com/questions/127271/javascript-drag-and-drop-sortable-list) on Stack Echange.
-(No license listed)
+#### Charles E. Saroff \[w4t3rf1r3] All icons and logos, © Charles E. Saroff.
+Check out his [Deviant Art](https://www.deviantart.com/w4t3rf1r3) to contact him or to get license details before using on any fork or other progra.

 ## License